 *Tipp: It’s best if you use an oil with a high smoke point.
 I used Grapeseed oil, but other options include peanut, canola, corn, or coconut oil.
 You also want to get the oil extra hot before adding your protein and veggies.

-Once your chicken and rice are both done cooking, evenly distribute among any 6 storage containers.
+Once your chicken and rice are both done cooking, evenly distribute among any 4 storage containers.
 I use these glass Meal Prep Containers, and I can honestly say they are my absolute favorite!
 They are glass, so you can re-heat directly in the container AND they have handy dandy snap on lids to keep your meals extra fresh.
+You can also double the recipe if you are cooking lunches for two for the week.

 This recipe calls for Thai Basil, however, don’t fret if you can’t find it..
 Italian Basil works great also.
-I’ve made it with both, so no worries there!
-I like to serve these bowls with Jasmine Rice, but of course feel free to substitute quinoa instead.
-Top them off with a few green onions, and dig in!
+I like to serve these bowls with Jasmine Rice, but of course feel free to substitute quinoa or cauliflower rice instead.
+Top the bowls off with a few green onions, and dig in!

 - 1 tsp honey